 is in best to get a backpack ?! going for one year ,

 This depends.
 Are you young enough to carry it everywhere?
 Would you be better off with a small wheelie suitcase.
 Do you normally carry a handbag with bits and pieces in it.
 I travel with a smallish backpack and treat it like a handbag.
 Also have the wheelie bag but if going out for the day will take the backpack.
 There are no backpackers (hitch hikers) in Australia any more, only young people travelling on buses and trains with backpacks.
 I think a suitcase with wheels is easier.
 But lots of people have the backpack.
-Hope this helps. almost 8 years ago
+Hope this helps. over 8 years ago

 I would get a backpack that you can adapt.
 I have one that has a bit that zips off from the bottom to become an independent day sack.
 Dont forget to get a sturdy padlock and perhaps one of those mesh nets which goes all around your backpack to try and deter people breaking into it.